Jo3690/SOG/README.md

 __2. Usage:__

 Some changes for the source code of the torch_geomeric package are included in the SubOptGraph/collate.py and SubOptGraph/data.py.
 In order to conduct the edge-centered message passing fluently, you need to replace these two files after installing torch_geometric package.
-And you need to change all the directory mentioned in the scripts (i.e., "SubOptGraph/*.py") into your own path.
+And you need to change all the directory mentioned in the scripts (i.e., "SubOptGraph/*.py") to your own path.

 In the "SubOptGraph/" folder, all the scripts with the format of ".py" are used to train the model or make predictions.